Fernando Valenzuela Net Worth: From Fernandomania to Fortune

 Post-MLB Career Income Sources

-After Fernando retired from Major League Baseball in 1997, he didn’t just sit back and relax.
-No way!
+After retiring in 1997, he stayed active in baseball.
 He found new ways to stay involved in baseball and keep earning money.

 One of the main things Fernando did was get into broadcasting.
-He became a Spanish-language commentator for the Dodgers, bringing his expert knowledge of the game to fans.
-This job not only kept him close to the sport he loved but also provided a steady income stream.
+He became a Spanish-language broadcaster for the Dodgers, a steady post‑playing career from 2003 until his death in 2024 .

 Fernando also made money through coaching and special appearances.
 He’d show up at baseball camps to teach kids, or make guest appearances at events.
 People were always excited to meet the legendary Fernando Valenzuela, and they were willing to pay for the privilege!